buffaloj/BufTools.FluentValidationHelpers/README.md

 # MultiValidator
-Simplifies validating multiple properties with multiple FluentValidators into one function call.
+Simplifies validating multiple properties with multiple FluentValidators in one function call.

 ```cs
 await validator.For(request).Use<RequestValidator>()